 Treating cancer patients remains our priority.
 Multiple schemes have been supported during 2021/22 aimed at increasing the capacity available to treat and diagnose patients (including support to pathology, imaging and increased workforce) however the position remains challenging.
-The current assumption is of 1% improvement a month from 50% performance in March 2022 against the achievement of 62 day target.

-In 2022/23 we anticipate that the benefits from the 'C the Signs' (which is an evidence-driven Artificial Intelligence platform for healthcare professionals, to accelerate early cancer detection and improve referral quality) pilot will be realised, which include faster referral routes and dedicated advice directly into Primary Care.

-Within Urology, a new dedicated cystoscopy suite on the RGH site operational from June 2022 will help to reduce the waiting times for this diagnostic procedure and reduce the overall time a patient is on a cancer pathway. a PSA Co-ordinator is due to start in post to support patients' self-management of PSA monitoring, therefore reducing the requirement for surveillance by clinical staff.
+As we move into 2022/23 we anticipate that the benefits from the 'C the Signs' (which is an evidence-driven Artificial Intelligence platform for healthcare professionals, to accelerate early cancer detection and improve referral quality) project will be realised, which include faster referral routes and dedicated advice directly into Primary Care.
+Within Urology, a new service has been funded to set up a dedicated cystoscopy suite on the RGH site - this will help to reduce the waiting times for this diagnostic procedure and reduce the overall time a patient is diagnosed.